 In September 2006, eggs and larvae of this species collected in Var Province, France, were found to be heavily parasitized by, respectively, Trichogramma euproctidis and Masicera sphingivora (Roger Perkins/B. Pintureau, pers. comm.
 2006).

 Resident only in the warmest areas of the western Palaearctic, but as a migrant to almost the entire region.
 Recorded as far north as Yaksha in european Russia (Tatarinov, Sedykh & Dolgin, 2003), and as far west as Ireland (Stendall, 1946) and the Azores (Vieira, 2003).
 It is one of only three species of sphingid recorded from Iceland (Wolff, 1971) and, in the exceptional year of 2022, numerous adults and larvae were found in the UK and the Netherlands.

 Extra-limital range.
-The entire tropical and subtropical Old World, including many Pacific islands -- Tahiti, Marshall Islands etc., and Indian Ocean Islands, e.g. the Seychelles (Bolotov, Kolosova, Spitsyna & Spitsyn, 2021).
+The entire tropical and subtropical Old World, including Ascension Island and many Pacific islands -- Tahiti, Marshall Islands etc., and Indian Ocean Islands, e.g. the Seychelles (Bolotov, Kolosova, Spitsyna & Spitsyn, 2021).
 Absent from higher altitudes and more northern latitudes (to which it migrates), and a large portion of Siberia; however, it is recorded from the Russian Far East as an annual migrant (Izerskiy, 1999) north to the Kurile Islands.